ShaunCurtis/Blazr.ModalDialog/readme.md

 1. `ModalDialogContext`
 1. `ModalDialogBase`

-### Overview
+The example code uses the standard Blazor template and shows how to open an edit form component from the WeatherForecast list in `FetchData`.

-The code below shows how to open a `WeatherEditForm` in a modal dialog on the `FetchData` page: you'll see the full implementation later.
+The code below demonstrates the basics: how to open a `WeatherEditForm` in a modal dialog.
 The method builds an `IModalOptions` object containing the Uid of the record.
 It  calls `ShowAsync<WeatherForm>(options)`, defining the component form to display and the options for that form, and awaits the returned `Task`.
 The `Task` doesn't complete until the modal closes.

 ```csharp
 private async Task EditAsync(Guid uid)